newsuk/times-components/packages/markup-forest/README.md

 For most usages you will want to use the [markup](https://github.com/newsuk/times-components/tree/master/packages/markup) package which provides renderers out of the box for all simple elements.
-These functions will only render elements they have a renderer, for with no fallback.
+These functions will only render elements which have a renderer with no fallback.

 ## How to use